Rosh HaAyin–North railway station

 The Rosh HaAyin–North railway station is a suburban passenger railway station in Israel, operated by Israel Railways.
 It is situated in north Rosh HaAyin near the Kesem Interchange which is located at the intersection of Highway 5 and the Cross-Israel Highway.

 The station has one side platform and one island platform serving a total of 3 tracks.
-As part of the Eastern Railway rebuilding project an additional side platform will be built at the station, allowing it to serve a total of four tracks.
+As part of the Eastern Railway rebuilding project an additional side platform have been built at the station, allowing it to serve a total of four tracks.